The Pioneer Health Centre

 In the 1980s and 1990s, local photographer Phil Polglaze captured hundreds of moments at the South London Art Gallery.
 The focus of his pictures was rarely the art on display but rather the people gathered in the main gallery.

-Philanthropist John Passmore Edwards (1823-1911) was a life-long champion of the working class.
+Philanthropist John Passmore Edwards (1823-1911) was a lifelong champion of the working class.
 He funded several public educational spaces across London, including a Lecture Hall and Library at the South London Gallery and Camberwell College of Arts.

-Collected over 18 months, 'Grow Our Histories' is an audio project in partnership with Peckham Townscape Heritage Initiative through which people share their memories and experiences of living and working in Peckham and Camberwell.
+Collected over 18 months, Grow Our Histories is an oral history project produced by the South London Gallery in partnership with Peckham Townscape Heritage Initiative (THI).
+For Grow Our Histories, local people share their memories and experiences of living and working in Peckham and Camberwell.